prodioslabs/next-starter-with-payload/README.md

 # Next Starter

-This is NextJS starter template with Typescript, Shadcn UI, Tailwindcss, Prisma and tRPC.
+This is NextJS starter template with Typescript, Shadcn UI, Tailwindcss, Payload and tRPC.

 ## Getting Started